Code-Institute-Submissions/mickmccann-MS4-Classic-Ford-Cars_NovResub/TESTING.md

 Ensure when the user is on the contact page, when they click send they are redirected to the Contact Success page. | When the user is on the contact page, when they click send they are redirected to the Contact Success page. | PASS
 Ensure the contact form is not submitted unless all required fields are filled out. | The contact form is not submitted unless all required fields are filled out. | PASS
 Ensure Contact Us messages are saved to the admin page. | Contact Us messages are saved to the admin page.
 [Contact msg saved](wireframes/contact_admin.png) | PASS
+Ensure the user receives a confirmation email of the message they sent through the contact form. | The user receives a confirmation email of the message they sent through the contact form.
+[Confirmation email](wireframes/confirmation_contact.png) | PASS

 ---